 Adirondack Foundation asks applicants to list their expected outcomes as part of the grant process.
 The following tips and examples will help you design strong and measurable outcomes for your proposal.
+For more examples, tools, and templates, check out the resources from our Impact, Evaluation, and Learning Workshop.

-- What is an Outcome?
-Outcomes demonstrate how your program brings about changes in participants.
-They are benefits that individuals or groups receive after participating in your activities. - How do outcomes compare with outputs?
-An output is a volume of work accomplished or produced, while an outcome states a change that occurs as a result of the work.
-Outputs could include the number of classes taught or number of people who completed a program.
-Outcomes aren't a number of people you want to serve, rather changes in behavior of some type. - Indicators for measuring outcomes As you design your outcomes, consider what indicators specific data or information that you will track to determine success.
-Indicators demonstrate how you have achieved your outcomes. - Timeframes Generous Acts grant recipients may propose outcomes that are initial or intermediate term in nature, and long-term outcomes may be beyond the scope of this grant.
+- What is an outcome?
+Outcomes are the benefits (qualitative and/or quantitative) experienced by the population served.
+Outcomes demonstrate how your program brings about changes in participants. - How do outcomes compare with outputs?
+Outputs are the direct results of activities.
+Often, these can be counted or measured with numbers.
+An output is a volume of work accomplished or produced, while an outcome states a change that occurs as a result of the work. - Indicators for measuring outcomes As you design your outcomes, consider what indicators specific data or information that you will track to determine success.
+Indicators demonstrate how you have achieved your outcomes.
+Check out the Strong Community Framework in this packet for a measures and indicators bank for ideas and examples. - Timeframes Generous Acts grant recipients may propose outcomes that are initial or intermediate term in nature, and long-term outcomes may be beyond the scope of this grant.